 Both the Neutral Wind Meter (NWM) and the Ion Velocity Meter (IVM) are provided by NASA as the CINDI (Coupled Ion-Neutral Dynamics Investigation) payload, which was selected as an Explorer Mission of Opportunity.

 Mission duration is one year design life with a three year goal.
-Reentry is expected for late November 2015.
+Reentry occured on 28 November 2015.

 |Type / Application:||Experimental|